 The mutant babies have been placed by court order on a deserted island.
 Appalled by the cycnicism and exploitation of the children by the legal system and the media, the man responsible for...
 See full summary »

 Bill is worried that he is 'different' to his sister and parents.
 They mix with other 'upper class' people while Bill is more down to earth.
 Even his girlfriend seems a bit odd.
 All is ...
 See full summary »

 Weird yummy goo erupts from the earth and is discovered by a couple of miners.
 They taste it and decide to market it because it tastes so good.
-The American public literally eats up the new dessert sensation now known as the Stuff but, unfortunately, it takes over the brains of those who eat it, turning them into zombie-like creatures.
+The American public literally eats up the new dessert sensation now known as the Stuff, but, unfortunately, it takes over the brains of those who eat it, turning them into zombie-like creatures with no will to do anything but eat more of the bizarre substance by any means.
 It is up to ex-FBI agent David Rutherford and a kid named Jason to stop the spread of the mind-devouring dessert.
 Written by